jovenlumaas/apollo-client-reduxify/README.md

 # apollo-client-reduxify

-A lightweight redux-like implementation of @apollo/client's reactive state management solution.
-If you're working a project both using apollo-client 3+ and redux, then you have a redundant state management.
+A lightweight redux-like implementation of [apollo-client](https://www.npmjs.com/package/@apollo/client)'s reactive state management solution.
+If you're working a project using both apollo-client 3+ and redux, then definitely you have a redundant state management.
 You may consider dropping redux and adopt the apollo-client's local state management solution using this package.

-### apollo-client-reduxify does and doesn't have from redux
+### `apollo-client-reduxify does and doesn't have from redux`

 - redux is a state management solution while apollo-client-reduxify is a toolkit for a redux-like implementation of @apollo/client state management solution